Developer Guide

 - Cons: Does not work when ParentPal is used offline, implementation might be complicated, scanning user guide for information each time help is called can be time-consuming.

-.
+Alternative 1 was eventually chosen as we were planning to make major changes to ParentPal over several iterations.
+Since we are already expected to update the user guide with each iteration, it is more efficient to simply copy the latest user guide document into the resources folder after updates are made rather than to edit each helpMessage.
 Furthermore, as long as the format of the user guide remains constant, parsing the markdown text into plain text is manageable and does not take too much time.
 This alternative will also work when ParentPal is used offline, making the application easy to use on the go.
 Lastly, alternative 1 keeps the actual code and documentation separate, making it a more logical and organised implementation.
 As such, that is the alternative that was chosen.

 Sort feature